nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Copy the file to the folder you want to use as the home folder for your Werkbook.

 ### ii.
 Starting Werkbook
-To start Werkbook, simple double click on `werkbook.jar`.
+To start Werkbook, simply double click on `werkbook.jar`.

 <img src="images/userguide-figure-2.jpg" width="100"><br>
 *Figure 2: Launching werkbook.jar*